shakes76/PatternAnalysis-2024/recognition/ADNI_46966159/README.md

 ### t-SNE
-$t$-distributed stochastic neighbor embeddings is a non-linear dimensionality reduction technique used to visualise high-dimensional data. $t$-SNE measures similarity between data points by joint probabilities and then attempts to minimise the KL-divergence between the joint probabilities of the low-dimensional embedding and the high-dimensional data.
+$t$-distributed stochastic neighbor embeddings is a non-linear dimensionality reduction technique used to visualise high-dimensional data[^4]. $t$-SNE measures similarity between data points by joint probabilities and then attempts to minimise the KL-divergence between the joint probabilities of the low-dimensional embedding and the high-dimensional data.
 Here we have performed dimensionality reduction down to just two dimensions.
 We have two classes of data: 0 - AD and 1 - CN.
 The embedding plot shows